Variational wavefunction for multi-species spinful fermionic superfluids and superconductors

-$|\Psi\rangle$ generalizes $|\Psi_{\text {BCS}}\rangle$ and sustains superfluidity.
-This wavefunction makes sense for two or more fermion species, with an interaction between different species.
+$\Psi$ generalizes $\Psi_{\text {BCS}}$ and sustains superfluidity.
+Spin triplet versions of $\Psi$ can be found in Appendices A and B. This wavefunction makes particularly sense for two or more fermion species, with an interaction between different species.
 It can obviously be generalized for three or more fermion species.
-Moreover, a similar wavefunction using the new quantum index can be written in the real space representation instead of the momentum space one.
-At the moment, it is not possible to say how close $|\Psi\rangle$ is to experimental reality.
-It does represent a very promising avenue though, as can be seen from the discussion which follows.
+Moreover, a related wavefunction for a {\em single} fermion species system can be written.
+In this case the new quantum index becomes relevant in the limit of strong interaction, and it allows to consider correlations between 2 and 4 fermions with different momenta \cite{gk2}.
+Further, a wavefunction of this type using the new quantum index can be written in the real space representation instead of the momentum space one. $\Psi$ opens up a very promising avenue for the treatment of many-body systems, as can be seen from the discussion which follows.

-$|\Psi\rangle$ is, in principle, relevant for the description of systems such as quark matter \cite{qua}, nuclei \cite{nuc,star}, superconducting grains \cite{delf}, cold atoms \cite{melo,simo}, graphene \cite{uch}, high-temperature superconductors, i.e. both copper oxides \cite{eme,gk0} and iron pnictides \cite{nor}, and neutron stars \cite{star}.
-It allows for inequivalence between spin up and down fermions.
-Plus, it allows for the "exact" variational treatment of a wider class of Hamiltonians than sheer BCS type, e.g. comprising interaction and hybridization between different fermion species, in the well known manner of the BCS-Gorkov theory \cite{bcs},\cite{agd}.
+$\Psi$ allows for inequivalence between spin up and down fermions.
+Plus, it allows for the comprehensive variational treatment of a wider class of Hamiltonians than sheer BCS type, e.g. comprising interactions and hybridization of arbitrary momentum dependence between different fermion species, similar to the well known manner of the BCS-Gorkov theory \cite{bcs},\cite{agd}.